Ultraviolet freeze-in dark matter through the dilaton portal: Introduction

-We study the implications of non-standard reheating dynamics on the ultraviolet (UV) freeze-in production of DM through the dilaton portal.
+We study the implications of nonstandard reheating dynamics on the ultraviolet (UV) freeze-in production of DM through the dilaton portal.
 We consider a DM candidate to be a scalar, fermion, or vector field.
 For simplicity, we assume no self-interactions for the DM field, and dark matter mass is the only parameter of the dark sector.
 The dilaton portal dynamics are completely fixed by two parameters; the dilaton mass and the conformal breaking scale $f$.
 Furthermore, the reheating dynamics is parametrized effectively by three parameters, the Hubble scale at the end of inflation, the equation of state $w$, and the reheating temperature.
 We study the freeze-in production of the DM within this framework and identify the parameter space where the observed DM abundance can be produced.

-The paper is organized as follows: In \sec{sec:model} we present details of the dilaton portal DM model with the effective low-energy Lagrangian including interactions of the dilaton field with the SM and DM.
-In \sec{sec:cosmology}, we describe early universe cosmology with the non-standard period of reheating defined with the equation of state $w$.
-Production of DM via UV freeze-in is given in \sec{sec:dark_matter}, where consider DM production through SM annihilation as well as dilaton annihilation/decays when kinematically allowed.
+The paper is organized as follows: In \sec{sec:model} we present details of the dilaton portal DM model with the effective low energy Lagrangian including interactions of the dilaton field with the SM and DM.
+In \sec{sec:cosmology}, we describe early universe cosmology with the nonstandard period of reheating defined with the equation of state $w$.
+Production of DM via UV freeze-in is given in \sec{sec:dark_matter}, where we consider DM production through SM annihilation as well as dilaton annihilation/decays when kinematically allowed.
 Finally, in \sec{sec:conc} we conclude our findings.